8 Ways To Get A Mortgage Approved (And Not Mess It Up)

-For some mortgage applicants, though, it's not the mortgage approval that's the hard part -- it's keeping the mortgage approval.
+For many applicants, though, it's not the getting a mortgage approval that's the hard part about buying a home -- it's keeping the mortgage approval.

 Mortgage approvals take time.
 In a typical home loan market, 45 days is normal time frame.

 Closing times can also be delayed for buyers of short sales and foreclosures.
-Loans for distressed sales and REO sometimes take 6 months or longer to get to settlement.
+Loans for distressed sales and REO can take 6 months or longer to get to settlement.

 Thing is, during that "extra time" it takes to close -- whether it's 3 weeks, 3 months or longer -- your life is subject to unexpected change.
 When your life changes, your loan can change, too.